marcojak/MTAdmob/MTAdmob/readme.txt

   <true/>
 * If you don't do this, your iOS app will crash

+* I'm slowly starting to move toward AndroidX, so it's possible that you need to install more packages in your Android project, in case of a build error, Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.5.7
+ Added IsEnabled to disable the ads (banners, interstitials, rewarded videos) (Default = true) Added UseRestrictedDataProcessing for CCPA compliance (Default = false) Starting to move to AndroidX, possibly you'll need new packages in your Android project but VS will tell you

 Version 1.5.6
  Fixed possible issue with some MONODROID versions for LoadRewardedVideo